cedced19/cordova-plugin-sharetext/README.md

 ### Usage

-`navigator.share(text,title)`
+`sharetext(message,title)`

-1. text: Text to share, i.e. "Incredible plugin"
+1. massage: Text to share, i.e. "Incredible plugin"
 2. title: Title of popup, i.e. "Share this quote" (android only, default: "Share")

 ### Created thanks to the code from